Our tri-town Transfer Station is hiring for a part-time attendant.

 Per Fire Warden’s orders, all fire permits must be obtained online for the foreseeable future.

-NH Site Evaluation Committee (SEC) Petition and Docket 2024-02 and Docket 25-072 concluding with NH SEC ruling to assume jurisdiction and oversight (Mar 2025)
+NH Site Evaluation Committee (SEC) Petition and Docket 2024-02 and Virtual File Room for Docket 25-072 concluding with NH SEC ruling to assume jurisdiction and oversight (Mar 2025)

 Videos of current X178 lines, recorded by Select Board (July 2025)